 With the industry facing disruptions and competitors on many fronts, the trusted energy partnership that many utilities have cultivated with customers for decades is at risk.
-Utilities must identify disruptors and develop processes, products and services to better serve their customers.
-This track is designed for professionals responsible for developing and rolling out new products and services, developing innovative partnerships to enhance your relationship with customers, and creating strategies to better understand your customer’s needs.
+Utilities must identify disruptors and develop processes, products, and services to better serve their customers.

 All session times are listed in Pacific time.

 10:15 AM – 11:30 AM

 Speakers: Karine McClosky, Expert Customer Insights Strategist, Pacific Gas and Electric Company

 Lucas Tasa, Director, Advisory – Customer Solutions, KPMG LLP

 Susan Corbelli, Market Research Supervisor, Sacramento Municipal Utility District